Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

 Based primarily in the Cayman Islands, Binance Group has an assortment of entities worldwide which include London-based Binance Markets Limited.

-The company recently posted a Letter of Commendation sent by the UK South East Regional Organised Crime Unit which thanked the platform for “[their] cooperation in assisting our investigations relating to the Supply of Class A Controlled Drugs via the Dark Web” and added “we look forward to cooperating with Binance in future”.
+Despite being recently awarded a Letter of Commendation sent by the UK South East Regional Organised Crime Unit for “[their] cooperation in assisting our investigations relating to the Supply of Class A Controlled Drugs via the Dark Web”, Binance has now become a greater subject of scrutiny by regulators in the UK.

 The FCA said in their statement that Binance Markets Limited, a subsidiary of the larger Binance Group corporation, "is not permitted to undertake any regulated activity in the UK” and under FCA requirements cannot attempt to do so “without the prior written consent of the FCA”.